 Hubert Karl (Germany) and András Lőw (Hungary) both hold the record of finishing the race 20 times.
 Lőw also holds the record for completing the Spartathlon 18 consecutive times.

-To apply to Spartathlon 2020, runners need to have fulfilled at least one of the following criteria within the years 2018, 2019 or 2020 (up to February 25th):
+To apply to Spartathlon, runners need to have fulfilled at least one of the following criteria within the three previous years (up to February 25th):

 a) Finish a 100-km race within 10:00 hours (men) or 10:30 hours (women).